 - $11.47 to charge the Model Y Standard Range (244-mile range)

 Compare these prices to filling a tank of gas, and you see that you’ll pay a lot less to charge an EV.

 How much does a Tesla car cost per month?

 Even though this company isn’t allowing lease-end purchases any longer, the cost to lease the Model 3 averages $409 per month for a 36-month lease that allows 10,000 miles of driving per year.
-According to Jerry, once you add the down payment and acquisition fee, the cost can be around $533 per month.
+Once you add the down payment and acquisition fee, the cost can be around $533 per month.

 Should you lease a vehicle from this EV company?

 If you want to drive an electric vehicle with the most advanced technology, one of the four Tesla models can be a good option.
 Remember that once your lease ends, the car goes back to the company, and you can’t purchase it.
 This policy could change in the future, but that’s not the case right now.